What A Driver Should Know About DUI Tests

 Because of this exception, it is easy to see why some law enforcement agencies in various states have moved to only offer breath testing for driving under the influence suspects – this type of testing does not require them to obtain a warrant and allows them the opportunity to press additional charges should drivers refuse to complete the testing.
 In order for officers to conduct either of the other two tests, they would have to follow the Constitution and go through the process of obtaining a proper warrant.

-It is also important to note that breath testing for BAC is much less accurate than the alternatives of urine and blood testing.
+It is also important to note that breath testing for BAC is much less accurate than the alternatives of urine and blood draw screening for DUI, DWI cases that check for both alcohol and drug intoxication levels of a driver.
 The result of a Breathalyzer test can be affected by a number of different factors including temperature, how individuals blow into the device, the testing room’s environment, and other conditions – these types of additional factors do not affect the outcomes of the other two testing types, which in turn makes them much more accurate.

 What Can Be Used As a Good Defense For a Breath or Blood Test Over The Legal Limit of .08 BAC?